Bluyx/Kick.com-account-generator/README.md

 ## Todo List
 - Better UI
-- Make it follow channels of the user's choice after each account is created
 - Handle more errors
+- Make the code more readable
+- <del>Make it follow channels of the user's choice after each account is created</del> (Done)

 ## Contant
 - Discord: <a href="https://discord.com/users/251794521908576257">2yv</a>